RickyRomero/hello.rickyromero.com/projects/cave-story-html5/index.md

 I learned a lot of things working on this project.
 To start, it involved manually porting tens of thousands of lines of C++ to JavaScript – something I'd never attempted.
 This was also the first time I used WebGL, and the first time I synthesized audio.
 I'd never worked with [game loops](https://gameprogrammingpatterns.com/game-loop.html) or scripting systems before either.

-After months of work in my spare time, all by myself, the game was playable from the beginning right up to the end credits.
+After months of work in my spare time, all by myself, the game was playable from the title screen right up to the end credits.

 <Player uses="cave-story-sizzle" width="2048" height="1536" />